mukundjajadiya/gtu-circular-api/readme.md

 This endpoint retrieves the latest 50 circulars from GTU.
 The response is a JSON array containing the following information for each circular:

-- `index`: Index of the circular.
+- `_id`: ID of the circular.
 - `date`: The date the circular was published, in the format dd-Month-yyyy.
+- `circulars`: [{
   - `link`: The URL of the circular on the GTU website.
   - `text`: Description of the circular.
+    }]

-### 2. /circulars/date-monthName-year
+### 2. /circulars/DD-MMM-YYYY

 This endpoint retrieves the circulars published on a specific date.
-The date should be provided in the format date-monthName-year, where date is the day of the month (two digits), monthName is the short name of the month (ex.
-December -> Dec), and year is the year (four digits).
+The date should be provided in the format DD-MMM-YYYY, where DD is the day of the month (two digits), MMM is the short name of the month (ex.
+December -> Dec), and YYYY is the year (four digits).
 The response is a JSON array in the same format as the /circulars endpoint.

 ### 3. /circulars/today